GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 {% include base_path %}

-Here is a summary of the courses that I helped taught and students I advised.
+Courses that I helped taught and students that I help advised.

-## Introduction of Diffusion (ISW, Winter 2023, UBC)
+### Introduction of Diffusion (ISW, Winter 2023, UBC)

 Over four weekends in November and December 2023, I participated in a postdoc instructional skills workshop (ISW) offered by the Centre for the Integration of Research, Teaching and Learning ([CIRTL](https://cirtl.ubc.ca/)) at UBC.